KPI Reports explained

 4. Ensure data consistency.
 To demonstrate integrity in your reports, data accuracy and data is crucial.
 Nothing will ensure the short shelf life of a report than one that is misleading and relying on data that is out of date.
 Spend time testing various data-sets for their accuracy before committing to them.

-5. Coordinate with colleges.
+5. Coordinate with colleagues.
 Creating reports in isolation to the people who will use them is a recipe for disaster.
 Invite colleagues whose very responsibilities will be determined by the report to provide input on what needs measuring, when and how this will improve their processes.

 6. Review regularly.
 Businesses change, as do objectives and goals.
 What's important to track today might be obsolete tomorrow.
 Keeping regular maintenance and review points in the diary will help to keep your reports accurate, relevant, and beneficial to your business.

 In most organizations, it’s the IT department who are responsible for creating and generating KPI and Analytics reports to support the business.
-You can find an interesting article here at Tech republic offering 8 Best practises for helping IT get the right information to the right people.
+You can find an interesting article here at Tech republic offering 8 Best practices for helping IT get the right information to the right people.

 SimpleKPI Icon Logo